 Technically acts the same as a regular power of attorney but is only effective during a certain time period or is triggered by an event, and ends when the event ends.

-For example, if you are buying or selling a house and unable to attend the closing, you can create a limited power of attorney document that gives the person of your choice the ability to sign the mortgage deed for you.
+For example, if you are buying or selling a house and are unable to attend the closing.
+You can create a limited power of attorney document that gives the person of your choice the ability to sign the mortgage deed for you.
 Once the documents are signed, the limited power of attorney is no longer in effect.

 What Happens To Power of Attorney After Death?